 The processes involved in finding a perfect rug that best ties the room together depends on your design objectives.
 A rug makes the room all complete.
-But it can be such a difficult task trying to choose the right one amid several options.
+But it can be such a difficult task trying to choose the right one amid several options, make sure you choose one that the carpet cleaning is easy for you.

 But the snag here is that it can be pretty expensive to find a good one.
 To Feng Shui your home, the right rug is a must—the wrong one will continuously remind you that you have wasted money.
 And you’ll still have to spend money again if you intend to replace it.